Postdoctoral Research Regulations

 Noncompliance

-1. The cumulative noncompliance of the obligations set out in this regulation can result in the cancellation of the post-doctoral scientific hosting, after consulting with the supervisor and the President.
-The competent authorities for authorizing and/or financing the research will be informed.
+1. The cumulative noncompliance of the obligations set out in these regulations can result in the cancellation of the postdoctoral scientific hosting, after consulting with the supervisor and the Director.
+The competent authorities for authorising and/or funding the research will be informed..

-2. The post-doctoral researcher can appeal against the decision, requesting an opinion to the Ethical Committee, which will be discussed at the Standing Committee of the Scientific Board's headquarters, in the presence of the post-doctoral researcher.
-After this, the Standing Committee of the Scientific Board will vote on the final decision, without the presence of the researcher.
+2. The postdoctoral researcher can appeal against the decision, requesting an opinion to the Ethics Committee, for discussion in the Standing Committee of the Scientific Board (CPCC), with the postdoctoral researcher present, after which the CPCC will vote on the final decision, without his/her presence

 Article 8